Customs requirements, duties and VAT you must pay to export goods to a 'third country' outside the EU.

 Ultimately, the VAT treatment will depend on whether you’re exporting the goods directly or indirectly, when you organise delivery and when your customer arranges collection.

-For exports of agricultural goods and processed foods covered by the Common Agricultural Policy (CAP), you may be entitled to a refund or required to pay a levy.
-See Exporting Common Agricultural Policy goods.
+If you export processed foods or agricultural goods covered by the CAP, you may be entitled to a refund or required to pay a levy.
 You may also have to apply for a licence to export certain goods above a defined quantity.
-Find information about agricultural exports on the Rural Payments Agency website.

-The Integrated Tariff of the UK (the Tariff) is the official HMRC guide to importing and exporting taxes and duty.
+The Integrated Tariff of the UK (the Tariff) is the official HM Revenue and Customs (HMRC) guide to importing and exporting taxes and duty.
 The Tariff contains the codes and customs requirements you need for import and export paperwork.

 Find commodity codes and other measures applying to imports and exports by accessing the online UK Trade Tariff tool.